frangelli/react-star-wars-search/README.md

 - `npm install`
 - `npm start`

+It will start the Webpack dev server at the port `8080`

 ### To run the tests (Cypress)

 From the root directory:

+- `npm run test` to run the tests only if the application is already running with `npm start`
-- `npm run test` to run the tests in the console
+- `npm run start:test` to run the application and tests in the console ( in case the app is not running yet)
 - `npm run test:console` to open the cypress view

-It will start the Webpack dev server at the port `8080`

 ### To have a production build: